1965 in the Vietnam War: April

 The USAF conducted its first airstrike on the Thanh Hóa Bridge, the raid failed to down the bridge and it would resist further attacks until finally being downed on 13 May 1972.
 Two USAF F-105 Thunderchief strike aircraft were shot down and both their pilots killed, the first aircraft lost in air-to-air combat by either side during the war.
-A USAF F-100 Super Sabre fighter escorting the strike aircraft scored the first probable USAF kill of the war shooting down a VPAF MiG-17.
+A USAF F-100 fighter escorting the strike aircraft scored the first probable USAF kill of the war shooting down a VPAF MiG-17.

+A VC attack on a district town in An Xuyên province resulted in 25 VC killed and six weapons captured when a Regional Forces unit and a naval patrol counterattacked.

+The 51st Ranger Battalion fought an all-day battle against two VC companies holding An Thanh and Lam Bac hamlets on Highway 19, 20km northeast of Qui Nhon.
+VC losses were 42 killed, two captured and 17 weapons.
+The allies believed they may have killed an additional 64 VC that were evacuated.
+ARVN losses were ten killed and 13 wounded.